GTK SourceView Highlighting

 What gadgets it works on

-Gadgets that use GTK sourceView for displaying text.
-That usually means Gedit, and it’s forks, e.g. Pulma and Xed.
+You have a Gtk desktop.
+This usually means a Debian derivative Linux—Ubuntu or the like.
+And gadgets that use GtkSourceView for displaying text.
+That usually means Gedit and it’s forks e.g. Pulma and Xed.

 Howto